 Many of such Captains’ chests are in Museum collections and there is also an antiques dealer in Utrecht that has sold quite a few of these over the years, also several Auction houses sold such chests.
 They together function as my reference base for this limited research (I have not found any other good reference sources yet).

 Now to a third interesting part, the base.
-This is different than most which either do not have one or if the have it is an integral part of the chest.
+This is different than most which either do not have one or if they have it is an integral part of the chest.
 In this case it is a loose table with standup sidings on which the chest can be placed.
 This base is made of (tropical?) wood that has been colored black to make it look like ebony.
 The base again has brass wheels that were only added in the early 20th century when it stood in the hall of the families country house in Vorden.

 The brass fittings of the chest run over the entire underside like they do on the top and all sides are also covered by the fittings which is not standard on most chests either.
 It protects the chest very well when handled more roughly.
 A last interesting feature can be seen on both sides of the chest.
 It has an additional brass fitting that stops the lid around the 90 degree angle, it can not go further than that which prevents it from damage or even breaking the lid.
 The handles to lift the chest are well made and also have a Fleur de Lys decoration.
 They are also designed to stop at a 90 degree angle as a safety device for the hands.